-First, create a LinkedIn Page
+First, how to create a LinkedIn Page

 You cannot effectively generate leads on LinkedIn without structuring a professional page for your freight forwarding company.
 According to the posts from LinkedIn Marketing Team, there are four essential elements on your LinkedIn page that should be taken care of first: